studiofarzulla/event_study/CONTRIBUTING.md

 # Contributing to Cryptocurrency Event Study

 Thank you for your interest in contributing to this project!
 This document provides guidelines and instructions for contributing.
+It's fairly generic and straightforward and if anyone does work on this, I salute you my friend.

 ## Code of Conduct

-By participating in this project, you agree to abide by our principles of respectful and constructive collaboration.
+By participating in this project, you agree to abide by our principles of respectful and constructive collaboration (no roasting me in the discussion though feel free to email me with it).

 ## Getting Started